TASAH – Johne’s disease Training

 All dairy farmers are encouraged to register with the IJCP.
 The IJCP is also available to beef herds.

 For trained AVPs, currently there is no Johne’s disease TASAH training events scheduled.
-However, you will be notified of the next training session when one is scheduled.
+If you are interested in training please complete the Expression of Interest form above.